Inist-CNRS/lodex-doc/chapter1.md

 #### Labels

-If labels is empty, all fields will exports.
+If labels is empty, all fields will export.
 You can also select your fields like :

 ```json
 "istexQuery" : {